 Capital Gains Tax reliefs

-Several Capital Gains Tax reliefs are available to both individuals and businesses in the UK.
-These reliefs can be complex, and dependent on a wide range of factors.
+Several Capital Gains Tax reliefs are available to individuals and businesses in the UK.
+These reliefs can be complex and depend on a wide range of factors.

-We strongly advise you to speak to a qualified tax adviser or accountant if you have specific questions about CGT reliefs, or if you simply do not know which may apply to you.
+We strongly advise you to speak to a qualified tax adviser or accountant if you have specific questions about CGT reliefs or if you do not know which may apply to you.
+You can learn more about how to reduce your Capital Gains Tax bill in our dedicated blog.

 Business Asset Disposal relief allows individuals to pay a reduced CGT rate of 10% on gains made on the sale of a business asset.
 This can include partial or complete disposal.
 BADR can only be claimed on gains up to a lifetime limit, currently set at £1m.